Preparing to Go

 - You: The most important person in the process!
 You are responsible for any deadlines, making choices about courses during your time overseas, and organising visas.
-You're also in charge of seeking and staying in contact with your faculty, host institution, and Global Learning if necessary, and responding to any enquiries that you might receive from these areas.
+You're also in charge of seeking and staying in contact with your faculty, host institution, and Study Overseas if necessary, and responding to any enquiries that you might receive from these areas.
 Students are also responsible for ensuring they have spoken with interested family/friends about their experience.
-Global Learning will not be able to disclose any of your information if these people contact our office.
+Study Overseas will not be able to disclose any of your information if these people contact our office.
 Useful information is available on our parent's page and in the Global Society's Parent Booklet (listed under Resources).

-Students on Global Learning Experiences are still required to abide by the University of Adelaide Student Misconduct Policy, and there are serious implications for failure to abide by this policy.
+Students on Study Overseas Experiences are still required to abide by the University of Adelaide Student Misconduct Policy, and there are serious implications for failure to abide by this policy.
 View the policy here.

 In addition, where applicable, students will need to be aware of visa implications for leaving and returning to Australia and any impact studying overseas may have on their post study visa requirements.

 Study Overseas recommends that students do not book flights or travel overseas before they have received their official acceptance from their host university and credit approval.
 Whilst timeframes can be tight and it is tempting to book flights as early as possible, we do not recommend that you make travel arrangements in advance of receiving final confirmation of your acceptance from your host institution, and credit approval from your Faculty.
 Until you receive these confirmations, your acceptance and credit is not guaranteed, and you may find yourself out-of-pocket for any arrangements you have made.